How does Oathall know if children need extra help and what should I do if I think my child may have special educational needs?

 Who can parents contact for further information or advice?

 Parents interested in their child joining the college in the first instance should view the college website which provides an overview of the achievements, provision and the life of the school.

-Enquiries about Special Educational Needs are best made to Miss C Slade, SENCO at firstname.lastname@example.org .
-Miss Slade will be happy to arrange for you to discuss how your child’s needs can be met at Oathall.
+Enquiries about Special Educational Needs are best handled by contacting Mrs Kelly O’Malley on 01444 414001 who will organise contact with our SENCO Miss Slade or other relevant Inclusion Faculty staff.
+Miss Slade will be happy to discuss how your child’s needs can be met at Oathall.